Valloire

-Valloire (/fr/; Valouère, Vârouère) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+Valloire (/fr/; Savoyard: Valouère /frp/ or Vârouère /frp/) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.

-The ski resort Valloire-Galibier is located in the commune, at the foot of the Col du Télégraphe and next to the ski resort of Valmeinier, (the alps) France.
+The ski resort Valloire-Galibier is located in the commune, at the foot of the Col du Télégraphe and next to the ski resort of Valmeinier (the Alps) France.

 70% of the Valloire/Valmeinier ski area is above 2000 m.
-It offers over 150 km of slopes, 33 lifts 2 gondolas, 17 chairlift & 14 drag lifts), and 85 slopes, (21 Green, 25 Blue, 31 Red and 6 Black).
+It offers over 150 km of slopes, 33 lifts (two gondolas, 17 chairlift and 14 drag lifts), and 85 slopes (21 Green, 25 Blue, 31 Red and 6 Black).
 There is also a considerable amount of backcountry skiing available.

 Valloire has two main skiing areas which can be accessed by lifts from the village.
 They are the Sétaz and the Crey du Quart.
-From the Crey du Quart you can ski across to Valmeinier, which is included in the ski pass.
+From the Crey du Quart, one can ski across to Valmeinier, which is included in the ski pass.
 The Crey du Quart also houses a large snowpark (with a dedicated daily ticket only for this park) which is designed to offer something to people of all skill levels.
 In the Arva Parc on the Sétaz one can learn how to rescue avalanche victims.
 The French Foreign Legion has a mountain outpost at Valloire Les Verneys and teaches beginning legionnaires on the slopes.
 Jaime Salazar dedicated a chapter in his 2005 Foreign Legion memoir Legion of the Lost to the severe mountain course in Valloire.

 It is a traditional village known for its après-ski and restaurants.
-The resort includes two ski schools École du Ski Français, which is the largest ski school company in France and "Ecole du Ski Internationale".
+The resort includes two ski schools, École du Ski Français, which is the largest ski school company in France, and Ecole du Ski Internationale.

-It is ideally located in the Savoie region with good transport links in and out of Modane, Lyon, Geneva and Chambery.
+It is located in the Savoie region, with good transport links in and out of Modane, Lyon, Geneva and Chambery.

 Valloire is known as an art resort.
 Since 1984, it has been organizing the International Competition of Ice Sculptures and Snow Sculptures around January 18 each year.

-The resort located at the foot of the mythical Col du Galibier is also an essential part of the Tour de France: stage town on 3 occasions (1972, 1975 and 2019) and arrival in 2011 at the top of the Col du Galibier;
+Toponymy

+The name of the locality is attested as Valloire in 1793, and as both Valoires and Valloire from 1801.

+The etymology of Valloire is debated.
+The most common explanation derives the name from Latin Vallis Aurea, meaning “golden valley”.
+In this interpretation, the “gold” does not refer to the metal, but probably to the favorable exposure of the valley, which made cultivation particularly productive.
+This may partly explain why the population exceeded 3,000 inhabitants in the 17th century.

+In Savoyard, the name of the commune is written Vârouère and pronounced /frp/.
+Outside the commune, the forms Vâlouère, pronounced /frp/, and Valouère in the semi-phonetic Conflans orthography, are also found.